georgetown-cset/eto-orca/Assignment1.md

 ```

 <!-- test it out on a few repos, and if it seems to be working well write (or better yet, find in their code) a function that takes a repo and outputs a jsonl of contributors and locations? -->

+### Other Notes:

+In searching for prebuilt parsers to extract company names et al, I found a cool [repo](https://github.com/psolin/cleanco) that does can clean and infer locations for company names, albeit it mostly works on older legacy companies that include things like LLC.